 Arthur C. Clark said, “Any sufficiently advanced technology is indistinguishable from magic.”
 The Master of Science in Electrical Engineering produces leaders who make the magic happen in our modern world.
 From electric cars to smartphones to Global Positioning Systems, our graduates turn ideas into reality.

 This program creates professionals with depth and breadth of knowledge, as well as the skills and mindset to continue to evolve and grow in a constantly changing high-tech environment.
-Offering a highly customizable curriculum, our program specializes in the following focus areas: biomedical engineering, communications and signal processing, computer engineering, controls and robotics, electric power and energy systems, electromagnetics and remote sensing, and lasers, optics, and applications.
+Offering a highly customizable curriculum, this program specializes in the following focus areas: biomedical engineering, communications and signal processing, computer engineering, controls and robotics, electric power and energy systems, electromagnetics and remote sensing, and lasers, optics, and applications.

 Students pursuing the M.S. in Electrical Engineering, Plan A will complete a research-oriented plan of study involving a thesis and coursework.
 Interested applicants should refer to CSU’s Graduate and Professional Bulletin and the Electrical and Computer Engineering website.